If you had to pick a central theme for the FCC’s work this fall, it would probably be unleashing...

-Mr. Wise advises Chairman Pai on rural broadband issues.
-Mr. Wise joins the Chairman's Office from the Wireline Competition Bureau, where he has served as an attorney-advisor in the Telecommunications Access Policy Division.
-Prior to joining the Commission in January 2017, he worked as an attorney for Smith Porsborg Schweigert Armstrong Moldenhauer & Smith in Bismarck, North Dakota.
-He earned his J.D. from the Antonin Scalia Law School at George Mason University and his B.S. in Economics from North Dakota State University.
+Mr. Wise has served in the Office of the Chairman since October 2018, most recently as Rural Broadband Advisor, after serving as an attorney-advisor in WCB’s Telecommunications Access Policy Division.
+Before joining the Commission in January 2017, he worked as an attorney for a firm in Bismarck, North Dakota.
+He earned his law degree from George Mason University’s Antonin Scalia Law School and his bachelor’s degree in economics from North Dakota State University.

 Ms. Hyde assists Chairman Pai as his Confidential Assistant.
 She joins the Chairman's Office from the White House where she spent two years serving as the Director of Youth Correspondence.
 Previously, she served as the Executive Assistant to the CEO at the American Legislative Exchange Council working closely with state legislators.
 She received her bachelor's degree in Human Services with a minor in Children's Rights from Old Dominion University.